HuiminLiCandicehehe/vec_ntt/README.md

 Change LaneNum (the element number) for each vector register: located in top_artya7.sv

 ## Work as the pure SIMD processor for other applications
-Delete or comment on the code about "VEC_CPU": "`ifdef VEC_CPU  ... `endif"
+Delete or comment code about "VEC_CPU": "`ifdef VEC_CPU  ... `endif"

 ## RISC-V GNU Compiler Toolchain
 We first used the toolchain: https://github.com/riscv-collab/riscv-gnu-toolchain/tree/rvv-intrinsic